08.02.2023

 2. Define the goals of the intranet

 Identify the needs and requirements of the different user groups within the organisation.
-You have probably already elicited these.
-Clarify whether anything has changed or in which areas the current solution needs to improve.
+You probably already know these but clarify whether anything has changed or in which areas the current solution needs to improve.
 The inventory in step one can help to uncover weaknesses.

 3. Identify missing content and functions

-Determine which types of content have been missing so far, which functions and, above all, which use cases you want to implement in a new or better way in the future.
-Have several users asked for an employee directory?
-Or is a polling tool for employee surveys, a smartphone app or the search function for documents insufficient?
+Determine which types of content have been missing so far, plus which functions and, above all, which use cases you want to implement in a new or better way in the future.
+Have several people asked for an employee directory?
+Or have there been complaints about a polling tool for employee surveys, a smartphone app, or a document search function?

 4. Building the intranet

-Depending on what the previous steps have revealed, various things may make sense here: from integrating additional internal communication tools to adapting the intranet structure to revising the internal communication strategy.
-Three possible steps can be found in the next chapter.
+Depending on what the previous steps have revealed, a few things may make sense here: from integrating additional internal communication tools and adapting the intranet structure to revising the internal communication strategy.
+In the next section, we'll share three possible steps you can take.

 5. Test and roll out

-Test the new features for functionality and user-friendliness before releasing them to all employees.
+Test the new features for functionality and user-friendliness before releasing them to all the employees.
 The fact is that you only have one chance to introduce new functionality.
-If staff are confused or overwhelmed the first time they use it, adoption will fail.
+Adoption will fail if staff are confused or overwhelmed the first time they use it.

 6. Train and support

-Under certain circumstances, the intranet set-up should be accompanied by training so that employees do not feel overwhelmed.
-In our view, it has proven useful to set up a communication channel for queries in addition to training - for example, via a Slack or Teams channel, or ideally on the intranet itself.
+Under certain circumstances, the intranet set-up should be accompanied by training so employees don't feel overwhelmed.
+In our view, it has proven useful to set up a communication channel for queries in addition to training, such as a Slack or Teams channel, or ideally, on the intranet itself.

 7. Improve and update

-Intranet building is an iterative process and requires regular maintenance, security updates, bug fixes and adding new features and integrations to the intranet.
+Intranet building is an iterative process and requires regular maintenance, security updates, bug fixes, and new features and integrations.
 So once you get here, it's back to square one.

-With our three tips for intranet building, you can make sure your intranet works better than most other companies'.
+Read on to see our three tips for intranet building to ensure your intranet works better than most other companies.

-Actually, it's obvious: what interests people externally, they also find exciting on the intranet.
-For your internal communication this means: videos and photos instead of PDFs, crisp texts instead of press release-style messages.
+This might seem obvious, but it's often overlooked - what people find interesting externally, they'll also find interesting on the intranet.
+So for your internal communication, opt for videos and photos instead of PDFs and concise notes instead of press release-style messages.

-Fortunately, the social component is playing an increasingly important role in intranet development and most companies opt for tools that allow comments, likes and mentions ("tags") from the outset.
-It is only the implementation that regularly fails.
+The social component is playing an increasingly important role in intranet development, and fortunately, most companies choose tools that allow comments, likes, and mentions ("tags") from the outset.
+It's just the implementation of these features that regularly fail.

-Even though the intranet of choice could theoretically be used like other social media, management communication consists of long texts, uploaded PDFs with the title "Management Report Week 43" or PowerPoint presentations.
+Even though the intranet of choice could theoretically be used like other social media, management communication consists of long texts, uploaded PDFs titled "Management Report Week 43" or PowerPoint presentations.

-Speaking of content that people want to read...
-In large companies, even groups that actually have nothing to do with work have proven successful.
-For example, there is a dating portal on the Deutsche Bahn intranet.
-Experience has also shown that recipe or sports groups lead to a lively exchange of ideas.
+Speaking of content people want to read - in large companies, even groups with nothing to do with work can be a big hit.
+For example, there's a dating portal on the Deutsche Bahn intranet.
+In my experience, recipe or sports groups can lead to a lively exchange of ideas too.

-Why should you motivate your employees to become active in groups on private interests - possibly even during working hours?
-Because it is simply more interesting than your company news.
+Why should you motivate your employees to be active in groups on private interests, possibly even during working hours?
+Because let's face it: it's more interesting than your company news.
 And if employees are inspired by a vegan cheesecake recipe on the intranet, they might also take a look at the sales figures for Q2.

-Balancing stories and business: How Rossmann and elasto build their intranet
+Balancing stories and business: how Rossmann and elasto built their intranet

-ROSSMANN employees are interested in ROSSMANN - not only in the company, but also in the owner family.
+ROSSMANN employees are interested in ROSSMANN, not only in the company, but also in the personal lives of the people who work for it.
 "We have noticed that our employees particularly value content that is close to them," says Franziska Metz, head of internal corporate communications at the drugstore chain.

 Ellen Scheibl, head of communications at elasto, a producer of advertising material, describes a tightrope walk between private content and professional information:

-Tip 3: Build a mobile intranet to boost engagement
+Tip three: build a mobile intranet to boost engagement

-People spend an average of three hours a day on their smartphones.
-And a large part of smartphone use is to pass the time.
-If your intranet is not geared towards mobile use, you are missing a huge opportunity here.
+People spend an average of three hours a day on their smartphones, and a large part of phone use is to pass the time.
+You're missing a huge opportunity if your intranet is not geared toward mobile use.

-In addition, with a mobile intranet you reach a group of employees that is all too often - and to the great disadvantage of companies - overlooked: the non-desk workers.
+In addition, with a mobile intranet, you reach a group of employees that is all too often—and to the great disadvantage of companies—overlooked: frontline workers.

-Non-desk workers - for example in production, warehousing or logistics - are closer to processes and customers than office workers.
+Frontline workers—such as those in production, warehousing, or logistics— are closer to processes and customers than office workers.
 This allows them to share ideas and suggestions for improvement that no one else notices.

 "Whoever suppresses exchange also suppresses ideas"

-The decisive factor: Europart has now implemented almost all of the ideas.
+The decisive factor: EUROPART has now implemented almost all of the ideas.
 Companies that take their employees' ideas seriously gain a competitive advantage.
-Or as Kira Kebekus puts it: "Employees are the drivers of our innovation.
+Or as Kebekus puts it: "Employees are the drivers of our innovation."

-But those who stop there will probably have to struggle with low internet usage.
-This is because the pull effect of the "Monthly Executive Update" is limited.
+But those who stop there will probably have to struggle with low intranet usage.
+This is because the pull effect of the "Monthly Executive Update" is pretty limited.

 Flip is the intranet for companies with many operational employees.
-Chat, newsfeed, duty rosters, time recording and much more merge into a digital workplace for everyone without a PC: interactive like a social intranet, simple like a messenger app and secure like a password safe.
-On the private smartphone as well as on the company PC.
+Chat, newsfeed, duty rotas, time tracking, and much more merge into a digital workspace for everyone without a computer.
+It's interactive like a social intranet, simple like a messaging app, and secure like a password safe—on personal smartphones as well as on the company PCs.

 Don’t forget to share this content